Highdicom: A Python library for standardized encoding of image annotations and machine learning model outputs in pathology and radiology: References

-One notable data type is the \texttt{highdicom.sr.coding.CodedConcept} class, which encapsulates the DICOM attributes required to code a concept using a standard coding scheme within a single object.
+Within \emph{highdicom}, the \texttt{highdicom.sr.CodedConcept} class is an important data type that encapsulates the DICOM attributes required to code a concept using a standard coding scheme within a single Python object.
 We further contributed lower-level data types to the underlying \emph{pydicom} library that provide programmatic access to codes included in the DICOM standard, specifically the DICOM Controlled Terminology (DCM), SNOMED-CT (SCT), and Unified Code for Units of Measure (UCUM) coding schemes.
-These codes that are included in the \emph{pydicom} library are fully compatible with the coded concepts of the \emph{highdicom} library and can generally be used interchangeably throughout the API.\@
+These codes that are included in the \emph{pydicom} library are fully compatible with the coded concepts of the \emph{highdicom} library and can generally be used interchangeably throughout the API\@.
+Furthermore, for each of the different DICOM content item value types we have implemented a separate Python class that is derived from \texttt{pydicom.Dataset} and encapsulates both the coded concept name and the corresponding value of the given type (figure~\ref{fig:dicom-sr}B).